RachWalm/VolunteerVillage/README.md

 #### Volunteer edit their profile page

 If a volunteer clicks to edit their profile then they are directed to a page that is similar to the form to add their original profile but is populated with the currently held information.
 To edit they must make the relevant changes to the form and then press submit.
 Unless submit is pressed no changes will be performed.

+This currently does not have the ability to change the e-mail as that is taken from allauth and this form is based on the VolunteerProfile model.

 #### Volunteer can delete the profile information